CalSol/Sp25-CalSol-Electrical-Training/Section4.md

 # Section 4: Design Concetps

 > Make sure you finish section 3’s practice section before starting!
+> And also make sure you've watched this [video](https://www.youtube.com/watch?v=UPTU6nYSaMo&t=860s) before starting on this section!

 As you may know, for this project you will be creating your own PCB for a motor controller using KiCAD.
 Here are the project requirements:
-- Different ways to power and control LEDs (the schematic you made from the pervious section)
+- Different ways to power and control LEDs (the schematic you made from the previous section)
 - A potentiometer that can control the speed of a motor through a 555 timer and PWM

 However, there are a few concepts you should understand first.

-### Pulse Width Modulation
+## Pulse Width Modulation

 PWM (Pulse Width Modulation) is a technique used to control the power delivered to electronic devices.
 It works by switching a signal between high (on) and low (off) states at a fast rate, allowing us to average the power.
 The duty cycle (the percentage of time the signal is high) determines the effective average power.
 For example, PWM could be used to control the brightness of an LED, lamp, or the speed of a motor.